Like an Enchanted Forest a World Away…

 Videos of El Yunque National Rainforest - Puerto RicoPuerto Rico

-Popular Tours & Visitor Center InformationEl Yunque National Rainforest - Puerto Rico
+Visitor Center InformationEl Yunque National Rainforest - Puerto Rico

-The Forest Service offers a one-hour guided tour from 10:30 to 2:30, they leave at every half hour and the cost is $5 per person, children and seniors is $3.
+The Forest Service offers a one-hour guided tour from 10:30 to 2:30, they leave at every half hour and the cost is $5 per person, children and seniors are $3.
 Rangers will take you on tour on the easiest trails, if you wish to experience the more challenging trails you have to explore them on your own.

 What to Bring

-Please note: For up to date information, please visit the official website.
+Please note: For up-to-date information, please visit the official website.

 - El Yunque is open 7 days a week and it closes at 6 pm.